 What is Chantilly Cream?

-In short, Chantilly, also known as "Crème Chantilly," is sweetened whipped cream.
+Chantilly, also known as "Crème Chantilly," is sweetened whipped cream.
 Hence, some distinguish Chantilly from whipped cream because it is sweeter than whipped cream.
 That is why some treat Chantilly and Whipped Cream as synonymous and refer to both simply as whipped cream.
-Others, however, separate Chantilly from whipped cream generally on a defining characteristic, its sweetness.
+Others, however, generally separate Chantilly from whipped cream on a defining characteristic: its sweetness.

 What is Whipped Cream?

 Who doesn't love whipped cream?
 It's delicious on cheesecake, pie, coffee drinks, and just about everything.
 Whipped cream is made by whipping heavy whipping cream until it is fluffy and stiff peaks form.
 (When whipping you want to make sure not to over whip, however, because you will end up with butter.)

 Generally, whipped cream contains a high butterfat content and is in its liquid form.
 The cream has been mixed or whipped until it has a lighter and fluffier appearance.
 Whipped cream is often sweetened with a small amount of sugar (usually granulated) and sometimes vanilla extract.
 While a Chantilly recipe has a greater quantity of sugar and often confectioners' sugar versus granulated.
 Generally speaking, Chantilly is twice as sweet.